xtaran/unburden-home-dir/README.md

 > It attempts to find software packages that can be removed, and tweak
 > the system configuration in useful ways.

-Unfortunately it's development has stalled, it doesn't work together with current APT versions and has been removed from Debian and recent Ubuntu releases.
+Unfortunately its development has stalled, it doesn't work together with current APT versions and it has been removed from Debian and recent Ubuntu releases.

 ### BleachBit